Learn about the Alabama education requirements for real estate licensing and renewal.

 - Exam candidates will receive an application for licensure at the test centers upon passage of the exam

-Alabama Continuing Education (CE) and License Renewal and Requirements:
+Alabama Continuing Education (CE) and License Renewal Requirements:

-- Sept 30 of even years (every two years)
+- Continuing education hours must be completed by September 30th of even years (every two years)

 - Requirement is 15 hours: 3 hours of the Commission-approved Risk Management course and 12 hours of Commission-approved courses